niaid/UMI-pacbio-pipeline/README.md

 ## Pipeline components:

 ## bin_by_UMI.py
 This script has functions that read the trimmed files and looks for 8 base primerID sequence after RT primer.
 Each primerID (UMI) with associated ID and sequence is written to a `*.csv` file.
-UMIs and their frequency of occurances are written to a `*.txt` file and reads the count UMI file and discard UMIs <= inflection point.
-Formatted file as : >seqID_UMI \n sequence is written as `*.fasta` file.
+UMIs and their frequency of occurances are written to a `*.txt` UMI sequences with read counts > inflection point in UMI count distribution are preserved and formatted file as : >seqID_UMI \n sequence is written as `*.fasta` file.

 ## extract_seq.py
 Program extracts reads to `sequences` folder based on associated UMI sequence.
 It collects al the sequences with the same UMI and place them in one fasta file.